okryvyts/lifetimes-book/src/intro_to_variance.md

 Covariance implies that the rules we've learnt before work and lifetime shortenings are allowed.
 - A type is invariant if `'a: 'b` implies nothing.
 That's what we've seen in the example with the `Cell` type.
 Basically it's a mechanism to disable lifetime casts.
 - A type is contravariant if `'a: 'b` implies `T<'b>: T<'a>`.
 This is a rule that allows to extend lifeime `'b` to lifetime `'a`.
-It works only for the function arguments and it will be your homework to figure it out.
+It works only for the function pointer arguments and it will be your homework to figure it out.

 In practice you'll usually deal with covariance and invariance.